 Bill Griffiths

-30 years of Corporate, Federal, local Government and United States Air Force (USAF) experience, extensive knowledge in all areas of Fleet Management.
-Bill joined the City of Chesapeake Team, as Fleet Management Director in August 2023.
-An Air Force Veteran, Bill is a recognized industry leader with an exceptional record of operational excellence and green fleet initiatives; most recently as Senior Vice President, Fleet & Maintenance, for Beacon Mobility, a nationwide organization operating more than 12,000 vehicles in 22 states.
-He previously served in executive fleet management roles for a variety of public and private entities including the Massachusetts Bay Transportation Authority, the Smithsonian Institution, and the U.S. Forest Service.
-He has also been honored as the National Public Fleet Manager of the Year (2015), the Greater Washington Fleet Manager of the Year by the DOE Clean Cities Coalition (2016), and the National School Transportation Association School Bus Innovator of the Year (2023).
+Bill Griffiths has more than 30 years of corporate, federal and local government experience.
+Bill is a recognized industry leader with an exceptional record of operational excellence and green fleet initiatives; recently as Senior Vice President, Fleet & Maintenance, for Beacon Mobility, which operates more than 12,000 vehicles in 22 states.
+He served in executive management roles for a variety of public and private entities including the Massachusetts Bay Transportation Authority, the Smithsonian Institution and the U.S. Forest Service.
+He has been honored as the 2015 National Public Fleet Manager of the Year, the 2016 Greater Washington Fleet Manager of the Year and the 2023 National School Transportation Association School Bus Innovator of the Year.

 Charles “Chuck” Cramer